SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 # Using QDA software

 QDA software assists with organizing, annotating, searching and displaying your data.
-You can import your data into QDA software so all of your data to exist in one location and is directly linked to all project files.
+You can import your data into QDA software so all of your data exists in one location and is directly linked to all project files.
 There are a variety of qualitative techniques supported by QDA software, such as:

 * Coding and classifying
 * Writing memos and descriptions